pypa/distlib/docs/migration.rst

    API, please give feedback with more information about your use cases.

 ``extraction_error()``
    There's no analogue for this.
-The :meth:`Cache.get` method, which writes a resource's bytes to a file in the cache, will raise any exception caused by underlying I/O. If you need to handle this in the cache layer, you can subclass :class:`Cache` and override :meth:`get`.
+The :meth:`~distlib.resources.ResourceCache.get` method, which writes a resource's bytes to a file in the cache, will raise any exception caused by underlying I/O. If you need to handle this in the cache layer, you can subclass :class:`~distlib.resources.ResourceCache` and override :meth:`~distlib.resources.ResourceCache.get`.
 If that doesn't work for you, please give feedback with more information about your use cases.

 ``postprocess(tempname, filename)``
    There's no analogue for this.
-The :meth:`Cache.get` method, which writes a resource's bytes to a file in the cache, can be overridden to perform any custom post-processing.
+The :meth:`~distlib.resources.ResourceCache.get` method, which writes a resource's bytes to a file in the cache, can be overridden to perform any custom post-processing.
 If that doesn't work for you, please give feedback with more information about your use cases.

 The ``pkg_resources`` entry point API
 -------------------------------------